 Answer: The majority of companies in SA3 were not in favour of allowing non-integrity protected voice packets to be sent over NAS to the MME.
 Hence there was no consensus in SA3 to eliminate the 5 bytes of NAS layer security overhead.

-Impact on SA4: no action needed from SA4 now.
+Impact on SA4: this has become irrelevant given SA2’s decision of sending voice packets in the UP and no action is needed from SA4 now.

 Recommended handling: noted.